Happy0/twitchbot/README.md

 twitchbot
 =========

-An IRC bot for announcing when tracked Twitch users are beginning to stream, written in Scala
+An IRC bot for announcing when tracked Twitch users are beginning to stream, written in Scala.

+(Not yet in a usable state)